rovaughn/platform-docs/platform/manual/auth/authentication/providers/mobile-otp.rst

 ===============================

 This provider supports mobile based **password-less** authentication.
-The way it works is, user's mobile number is used to send an OTP (One Time Password) on their mobile phone.
+The way it works is that user's mobile number is used to send an OTP (one time password) on their mobile phone.
 Once they receive the OTP, they can use that to signup or login.

 .. note::

-  For this provider to send OTP via SMS, you have to :doc:`enable a SMS provider <../../../notify/sms/index>` in the Hasura Notify microservice.
+  For this provider to send OTP via SMS, you have to :doc:`enable an SMS provider <../../../notify/sms/index>` in the Hasura notify microservice.

 Configuration
 -------------

-You can configure Mobile/OTP provider settings in the :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file in your project.
-Find a top level key called ``mobile`` in the ``auth.yaml``.
+You can configure mobile/OTP provider settings in the :doc:`conf/auth.yaml <../../../project/directory-structure/conf/auth.yaml>` file in your project.
+Find a top level key called ``mobile`` in the ``auth.yaml`` file.
 By default the mobile conf looks like this:

 .. snippet:: yaml
     :filename: auth.yaml